 The body of 50-year old Povl Bang-Jensen, - a Dane - former senior political officer of the United Nations, was found in heavily wooded Alley Pond Park, New York, U.

-The body of 50-year old Povl Bang-Jensen, - a Dane - former senior political officer of the United Nations, was found in heavily wooded Alley Pond Park, New York, U.S.A, November 26.Police medical examiner reports death from gunshot wounds.
+Background: The body of 50-year old Povl Bang-Jensen, - a Dane - former senior political officer of the United Nations, was found in heavily wooded Alley Pond Park, New York, U.S.A, November 26.Police medical examiner reports death from gunshot wounds.
 A pistol was tightly clutched in his right hand.
 A suicide note was found in his pocket.

 Federal agents and police had been engaged on a nation-wide hunt for Bang-Jensen - father of five children - since he disappeared on his way home to Long Island November 23.
 Alley Pond Park is about one mile from his home.